 Chemical exfoliators contain active ingredients like AHAs or BHAs.
 They are recommended for people with acne-prone skin.
-This is because using a scrub on problematic skin can spread the bacteria all over the skin, causing more acne.
-Using a chemical exfoliator will not only kill the acne-causing bacteria but will also brighten and even out your skin tone.
+Using a scrub on problematic skin can spread the bacteria all over the skin, causing more acne.
+Using a chemical exfoliator will kill the acne-causing bacteria and brighten and even out your skin tone.

 Step #4 – Toner

-Apart from this, toners also work as a final step of cleansing to get rid of any residue left over by cleansing or exfoliating.
+Apart from this, toners also work as a final step of cleansing to eliminate any residue left over by cleansing or exfoliating.
 Using toners also makes the upcoming products absorb better into your skin.

 Step #5 – Sheet Mask

-There are various types of sheet masks available, depending on your skin type and skin concern.
+Various types of sheet masks are available, depending on your skin type and skin concern.
 And if you want to get glowing and hydrated skin, then a sheet mask twice a week is a must.